FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 5.13 The "NameForm" Data Type

-The `NameForm` data type defines a form of a name of a person.
+The `NameForm` data type defines a rendition of a name (a "name form") within a given cultural context (e.g., in a given language and script).

 ### identifier